vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   to `--[no-]mount`.

   Created datasets are automatically shifted into the container's user namespace.
-  Of course, container datasets can be managed using `zfs` directly, but you'd have to set `uidoffset` and `gidoffset` properties manually.
+  Of course, container datasets can be managed using `zfs` directly.
+Required properties `uidmap` and `gidmap` are inherited by default.

   Datasets should be mounted using `ct mounts dataset`, mounts created with `ct mounts new` might not survive container export/import on different